HTTP-RPC/Kilo/README.md

 For additional information and examples, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 ## Objective-C/Swift
 The Objective-C/Swift client library enables iOS applications to consume REST-based web services.
-It is delivered as a modular framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.
+It is delivered as a universal framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

 The iOS framework can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.